tutuwa/pdsnd_github/README.md

 Udacity GitHub Publish your projects online

 ### Description
-Describe what your project is about and what it does
+The project is about showcasing that i can use Github to perform version control

 ### Files used
 Include the files used